Krandheer/synthetic-biology/README.md

 ## she has her mother laugh
-each mitochondria carries 37 genes of its own which encodes protein essential for its task <br/>
+each mitochondria carries 37 genes of its own which encodes protein essential for its task
-mitochondria divides on their own making a copy of their own DNA without meiosis <br/>
+mitochondria divides on their own making a copy of their own DNA without meiosis
-only mothers mitochondria becomes the mitochondria of their child <br/>
+only mothers mitochondria becomes the mitochondria of their child
-what is nucleotide polymorphism ? <br/>
+what is nucleotide polymorphism ?
-Rh factor should be same between blood donor and receiver <br/>
+Rh factor should be same between blood donor and receiver
-how does the new mutation arise in human DNA <br />
-what is heretability in a trait ? <br/>
+how does the new mutation arise in human DNA. what is heretability in a trait ?
-Heritability does not indicate what proportion of a trait is determined by genes and what proportion is determined by environment.<br/>
+Heritability does not indicate what proportion of a trait is determined by genes and what proportion is determined by environment.
-So, a heritability of 0.7 does not mean that a trait is 70% caused by genetic factors; it means than 70% of the variability in <br/>
-the trait in a population is due to genetic differences among people.
+So, a heritability of 0.7 does not mean that a trait is 70% caused by genetic factors; it means than 70% of the variability in. the trait in a population is due to genetic differences among people.

 ### (key words):
 gene drive ?
 transoceanic amnesia